 - Q: Which issues make it to the list?

-A: The list contains major issues from Alma customers which were either fixed in the previous three releases.
+A: The list contains major issues from Alma customers which were either fixed in the previous three releases or have an upcoming fix date.
 Fixes older than three releases are rolled off the list each month.
 This is different than the resolved issues list that comes with the Release Notes.
 That list contains ALL customer issues.
 Known Issues contains all high level defects that get version commitment and are communicated to the customers.

 Defects that involve personal data are excluded from the Known Issues list and remain with the existing process.

 - Q: How often does Ex Libris update the list?

 A: The list is updated with the monthly production release.
 For immediate cases see the "EXL notifications" tab.

 - Q: Why can't I see which institution submitted the case?

 A: Due to privacy concerns, Ex Libris cannot add this information.